Model Setup#

 Microsoft Azure.
 Example configurations,

-scripts, and runtimes are in the <todo: cross-ref> other_resources\example_azure
+scripts, and runtimes are in the <todo: cross-ref> other_resources\example_azure folder.

 Software#